deluxebrain/ansible-role-python/README.md

 - `install_direnv`: ( default: yes )
   - Install `direnv` to help manage loading of virtual environments
 - `global_python_version`: ( default: "" )
-  - Configure `pyenv` to use the specified version of Python by default
+  - Configure `pyenv` to use the specified version of python by default
   - Must be one of the versions specified in `python_versions`
 - `python_versions`: ( default: [] )
-  - List of Python versions to install
+  - List of python versions to install
 - `pyenv_plugins`: ( default: [] )
   - List of plugins to install, specified as a list of:
     - `name`: plugin name
     - `repo`: plugin github repository
     - `version`: plugin version, specify "latest" for HEAD
 - `pip_packages`: ( default: [] )
-  - Pip packages to install for the user into the system Python
+  - Pip packages to install for the user into the system python
 - `init_shell`: ( default: yes )
   - Configure shell to load pyenv and pyenv-virtualenv

-### Global Python

-`pyenv` will use the version of Python specified by the `pyenv global` command as the default Python version.

-The default system Python version is used when no explicit Python version is specified as part of this command.

-In this case`pyenv` resolves the system Python as the version that responds to the `python` command.
-This causes issues on systems where Python2 is not installed ( and hence the `python` command not available ), regardless of whether Python3 is installed.

-Therefore `pyenv global` should only be set to use the system Python when Python2 is installed.

-In the case where Python3 is also installed, `pyenv` does not affect the `python3` command and hence this will be available globally using the `python3` command as per usual.

-As this role does not install Python2, only Python versions installed via `pyenv` should be set as global.

 ## Dependencies